 Include Unsaturated Fats in Your Diet

 Monounsaturated and Polyunsaturated fats can reduce blood triglyceride levels.
-While the former are found in foods like olive oil, nuts and avocados, the latter are present in vegetable oils and fatty fish, as well as nuts and seeds such as walnuts and chia seeds.
-Replacing processed vegetable oils with heart healthy Olive Oil can also go a long way in improving heart health.
+While the former is found in foods like olive oil, nuts and avocados, the latter is present in vegetable oils and fatty fish, as well as nuts and seeds such as walnuts and chia seeds.
+Replacing processed vegetable oils with heart-healthy Olive Oil can also go a long way in improving heart health.

 TIP - Replace processed Vegetable Oil with Olive Oil to improve heart health.

 Alcohol is a source of high sugar, carbs and calories.
 These calories get converted to triglycerides and are stored as fat.
 Alcohol can increase the synthesis of low density lipoproteins in the liver, which carry triglycerides into your system.
 Even moderate alcohol consumption can spike your triglyceride levels and therefore it is advisable to reduce intake or even better, eliminate it completely.

 Smoking, on the other hand, adds substantially to the risk.
 It adds plaque to the arteries, and raises HDL (bad cholesterol), while lowering LDL (good cholesterol) which aids in reducing plaque.

 TIP - The best thing you can do for your heart is to quit smoking and alcohol.

 Soy contains Isoflavones, known for reducing HDL and significantly lowering triglycerides.
 Soy protein is found in tofu, tempeh, soy milk and edamame (soybeans).
 This makes it a better source of protein as compared to animal sources.

 TIP - Include tofu, soy milk and edamame to your daily diet.

 Add An Omega-3 Supplement